PranavSriram18/genai_foundations/docs/series/moe.md

 In addition to *total* memory, load imbalances can tip high-load GPUs over their individual limits, causing OOM crashes.

-We'll see in Sections 5-8 how K2 and DV3 address systems challenges via various techniques including dispersion bounding, novel pipeline schedules, replication, caching, reduced precision, activation recomputation, CPU offloading, and others.
+Sections 5-8 explore how K2 and DV3 address the challenges raised in this section via various techniques including dispersion bounding, novel pipeline schedules, replication, caching, reduced precision, activation recomputation, CPU offloading, and others.